-Adar is the twelfth month on the Jewish calendar counting from Nissan.
+Adar is the 12th month on the Jewish calendar counting from Nissan.

 “When Adar enters, joy increases,” the Talmud tells us.
 Most months on the Hebrew calendar contain special days, but Adar is itself a special time.